panzerdp/dmitripavlutin.com/content/posts/135-dynamic-import/index.md

 loadMyModule();
 ```

-Now, knowing how to load the module, let's see how to extract components (default or named) from the imported module.
+Now, knowing how to load the module, let's extract components (default or named) from the imported module.

 ## 2. Importing components